fox-it/citrix-netscaler-triage/README.md

 ## Creating Citrix NetScaler disk images

-A Citrix NetScaler exposes two device files which can imaged for offline forensic analysis.
-These device files can be found at the following paths:
+A Citrix NetScaler exposes two important block devices which can imaged for offline forensic analysis.
+These block device files can be found at the following paths:
 * `/dev/md0`: The disk that holds the root (`/`) directory.
 This is a RAM disk
 * `/dev/da0`: The disk that holds the `/var` and `/flash` directories.
 This is a persistent disk.